swank-rats/docs/in/game-server/game-server.md

 All parties conncet to the node.js server via websockets.
 To register themselves they send 'init' in the cmd-parameter and node server takes care of the rest.

 ### Robot
-When a robot registers himself at the node.js server, its socket-connection gets stored along with some other information like its associated form (square or pentagon).
+When a robot registers himself at the node.js server, its socket-connection gets stored along with some other information like its associated form (square or circle).

 ```Javascript
 init: function(socket, params) {